-1,900 years ago Hadrian most likely celebrated the new year in Nicomedia, the capital of the province of Pontus and Bithynia in worth-west Asia Minor.
-After a short stay in Nicaea (see previous post here) Hadrian and his army continued to march towards Byzantium along the Gulf of Nicomedia.
-Hadrian inaugurated the year 118 as consul for the second time (COS II) and appointed as ordinary consul his great nephew Pedanius Fuscus, who is assumed to have initially been regarded as Hadrian’s heir.
+One thousand nine hundred years ago, Hadrian most likely celebrated the new year (year 871 Ab urbe condita) in Nicomedia, the capital of the province of Pontus and Bithynia in worth-west Asia Minor.
+After a short stay in Nicaea (see previous post here), Hadrian and his army continued to march towards Byzantium along the Gulf of Nicomedia.
+Hadrian inaugurated the year 118 as consul for the second time (COS II) and appointed as ordinary consul his great-nephew Pedanius Fuscus, who is assumed to have initially been regarded as Hadrian’s heir.

 Nicomedia was one of the most important port cities in the ancient Mediterranean.
 It was founded around 264 BC by King Nicomedes I of Bithynia on the site of the ruined Greek colony of Olbia, a Megarian city founded in the 8th century BC.
 It was built across several hills rising from the Gulf and was urbanised in accordance with the Hellenistic model.
-Nicomedia enjoyed an advantageous position on the land between two important cities, Byzantium and Nicaea, and major sea routes between Europe and Asia as well as the Black Sea and the Mediterranean.
-It served as the capital of the kingdom of Bithynia and later of the Roman province of Bithynia-Pontus with Nicaea as its rival.
-Under the emperor Diocletian Nicomedia became the eastern capital of the Roman Empire.
-The importance of Nicomedia was also due to its marble-quarries and the marble trade centered in Nicomedia was famous throughout the whole region.
+Nicomedia enjoyed an advantageous position on the land between two important cities, Byzantium and Nicaea, and major sea routes between Europe and Asia, as well as the Black Sea and the Mediterranean.
+It served as the capital of the kingdom of Bithynia and later of the Roman province of Bithynia-Pontus, with Nicaea as its rival.
+Under Diocletian, Nicomedia became the eastern capital of the Roman Empire.
+The importance of Nicomedia was also due to its marble quarries, and the marble trade centred in Nicomedia was famous throughout the whole region.

 At the time of Hadrian’s visit, the province of Bythinia-Ponthus had been governed by proconsuls for 150 years.
 It was formed when the last Bithynian ruler bequeathed his province to Roman authority during the late Roman Republic.
 The Romans then joined the former kingdoms of Bithynia (made a province by Rome 74 BC) and Pontus (annexed to Bithynia 63 BC) to form a single province.

 During the reign of Trajan, the Roman writer Pliny the Younger was assigned to the province as governor and stayed in Bythinia for two years.
 While in office, he corresponded with the Emperor to discuss the situation in Nicomedia.
-In his letters he mentioned several public buildings of the city, such as a senate-house, an aqueduct, a forum, a temple of Cybele and spoke of a great fire, during which the place suffered much.
+In his letters, he mentioned several public buildings of the city, such as a senate house, an aqueduct, a forum, and a temple of Cybele and spoke of a great fire, during which the place suffered much.
 He also reported on the Nicomedian aqueduct, a project in which the city had invested but was left unfinished (Ep.
 10.37).

 Pliny to Trajan: Sire, the people of Nicomedia spent 3,229,000 sesterces upon an aqueduct, which was left in an unfinished state, and I may say in ruin, and they also levied taxes to the extent of 2,000,000 sesterces for a second one.
 This, too, has been abandoned, and to get a water supply those who have wasted these vast sums must go to a new expense.
 I have visited a splendid clear spring, from which it seems to me the supply ought to be brought to the town [and have formed a scheme that seems practicable].